Jonah-14/my2-Nishanth/README.md

 | Cricket               |  physical fitness       |      3 hours                       |
 | Basket ball           |   Improves focus        |      2 hour                        |
 | Squash                |   mental strength       |      1 hour                        |

+****
+## Pithy quotes

+> Science is not only a discipline of reason but also one of romance and passion
+  - *Stephen Hawking*

+> The important thing is not to stop questioning.
+Curiosity has its own reason for existing.
+ - *Albert Einstein*